 We select the best of these ancient methods for our blended learning method.
 These processes are time-tested by generations of use, and they stand up to the rigorous tests of science.
 They are repeatable processes, and several produce measurable effects on our physiology.
 These changes include increased brainwave coherence, lower heart rate, and increased skin resistance.
 Changes like this prove these partitions of consciousness differ significantly from waking, dreaming, and sleeping.

 We divide these tools into four major categories:

 Everyone can use these methods to create their unique spiritual path, and you can start with any of these methods.
 The more of them you use, the faster your progress.

 Don’t settle for what you believe.
-Instead, start questioning the cultural narrative, and don’t stop.
+Instead, start questioning, start doubting the cultural narrative.
 Learn to challenge everything, including the government, religion, and cultural standards.
 It will help you become a freethinker, even if you cannot fully exercise it in all actions.
 Many people undertake this journey solo or with others on the same mission.
 If you are looking to begin your spiritual quest, we are here to assist.

 Thanks for reading this article.
 We welcome your opinion, so don’t hesitate to comment or email us.
 We hope it provides some food for thought.
 You can find more mind-opening topics on our blog.

 You will get special offers, online training discounts, and free unadvertised downloads if you register on our site.
 In addition, we comply with all GDPR guidelines and never share or sell your contact data.

 Please donate to support our mission of providing these ancient spiritual development tools.